dalong0514/readnotes/20200201读书笔记/2020080PHP_and_MySQL_Web_R01.md

 are equivalent, but the first version is easier to read.

-1『PHP 忽略 whitespace，whitespace 的概念：Spacing characters such as newlines (carriage returns), spaces, and tabs.』
+1『HTML 和 PHP 都忽略 whitespace，whitespace 的概念：Spacing characters such as newlines (carriage returns), spaces, and tabs.』

 Comments are exactly that: Comments in code act as notes to people reading the code.
 Comments can be used to explain the purpose of the script, who wrote it, why they wrote it the way they did, when it was last modified, and so on.
 You generally find comments in all but the simplest PHP scripts.
 The PHP interpreter ignores any text in comments.
 Essentially, the PHP parser skips over the comments, making them equivalent to whitespace.